jafrado/qrcoder/README.md

 # qrcoder
 QR Code generator

 This app was written to develop large QR Codes for scanning at long ranges.
-It supports generation of QR Code images up to
+It supports generation of QR Code images up to 10 meter (32.8 ft) (iPhone 6 and later) as well as multi-page printing for generating posters and banners which can be scanned at drive-by speeds.

 ## Prerequisites